Acts, regulations, orders and standards

-The standards that apply are the Australian Standards for the Export of Livestock (version 2.3) (ASEL).
+Exporters must meet the Australian Standards for the Export of Livestock (ASEL).